 Israel forgot the conditions of their covenant with the Lord.
 They ignored God's guarantee to bless them if they walked in His statutes and kept His commandments.
 They forgot His promise to protect them from their enemies, send rains in its season, provide plenteous crops, cover the trees with fruit, and grant peace in the land - IF they kept His sabbaths - IF they reverenced His Sanctuary.
 Because of their neglect they reaped scarcity, drought, and hunger.
 They were found wanting.
 Many of God's promises to us are unconditional, but we should remember that there are certain promises that have a condition - IF!

 What a lesson for all God's people to seek first the things of God and His righteousness - not for what we get from Him, but for what we can give to Him Who loved us so much that He gave His life and we might live.

 By faith, we have been given all we need for life and godliness and yet do we honestly put God first and give Him the first-fruit of our heart?
 Do we offer Him our sacrifice of praise, live a life that honours His name in thought, word, deed, and motive?
 Do we bring honour to His name by living as he has directed us in His Word?

 Let us consider our ways and seek to do only those things that are righteous in His sight, for He has done so much for US.

-Heavenly Father, how quick we are to recognise the faults and failings of Your people Israel, and yet I see I am guilty in neglecting my own duty towards You - which should be my delight and my joy, for by Your grace I have been forgiven of my sin; received life eternal and have all I need for life and godliness.
+Heavenly Father, how quick I am to recognise the faults and failings of Your people, Israel, and yet I am guilty in neglecting my own duty toward You, which should be my delight and my joy, for by Your grace I have been forgiven of my sin, received life eternal, and have all I need for life and godliness.
 Forgive me for the times I have placed my wants and wishes before honouring Your holy name and giving You the glory and respect You alone deserve.
-Thank You for the many blessings I have received at Your hand and help me never to become complacent about my great salvation in Christ - this I ask in His holy name, AMEN.
+Thank You for the many blessings I have received at Your hand.
+Help me never to become complacent about my great salvation in Christ.
+This I ask in His holy name, AMEN.